siobhanlgorman/favoureats/README.md

 The colours are chosen to convey nature, fresh clean and nutritious: green, pale grey, dark grey, black and white.
-The predominant colour is green (#008000): used for buttons, links and icons Font colours are charcoal grey, black and white, adjusted for contrast Shading is muted grey.
+The predominant colour is green (#008000): used for buttons, links and icons Font colours are charcoal grey and white, adjusted for contrast Shading is muted grey.

 ### Typography

-The fonts selected were: Poppins for the text and Roboto for the headings.
+The fonts selected were: [Poppins](https://fonts.google.com/specimen/Poppins) for the text and [Roboto](https://fonts.google.com/specimen/Roboto) for the headings.
 These were selected for their simple and elegant style.

 ### Images